32,597+ 5-Star Reviews

 Basic Traffic Rules

 Be sure to drive on the right side of the road.
 It’s one of the primary things you should know when driving in Belarus.
-Most countries drive on the right side, so it won’t be tough for you to familiarize it.
+Most countries drive on the right side, so it won’t be tough to familiarize yourself with.

 Always Bring Your IDP With You